 k and tiffsep separation devices, the device ICC profile can be an NCLR profile, which means something that includes non-tradition is case, the list of the color names in the order that they exist in the profile must be provided with this command line option.
-Note that if e profile occurs also within the document (e.g. "Orange" above), then these color names will be associated with the same separation of the ICC profile component count can be included.
-In this case, those components will be installed into the tiffsep or psdcmyk or CC profile colors.
-The number of spot colors (those that go beyond the standard CMYK colors) allowed by tiffsep or psdcmyk #.
-The default value for this is currently set to 10 (GS_SOFT_MAX_SPOTS).
-As an example consider the case where we wish to use a 60 e and Violet, but need the device to include a specialty color component such as Varnish, which does not appear in the document and is le.

-we desire to allow one more spot color of the document to come through to our device.
-For Colors="Cyan, Magenta, Yellow, Black, Orange, Violet, Varnish" -dMaxSpots=4 -sOutputICCProfile=My_60 he desired outcome.
-Note that it is up to the device or through the use of -sNamedProfile (see below) to involve the setting of any v ver, if an All color value is encountered in the document, the Varnish component will have its value set as will the Orange and Violet ver, if an All color value is encountered in the document, the Varnish component will have its value set as will the Orange and Violet ver, if an All color value is encountered in the document the Varnish component will be used for the values).
+Note that if a profile occurs also within the document (e.g. "Orange" above), then these color names will be associated with the same separation of the ICC profile component count can be included.
+In this case, those components will be installed into the tiffsep or psdcmyk of the ICC profile colors.
+The number of spot colors (those that go beyond the standard CMYK colors) allowed by tiffsep or psdcmyk.
+The default value for this is currently set to 10 (GS\SOFT\MAX\SPOTS).
+As an example consider the case where we wish to use a 60 and Violet, but need the device to include a specialty color component such as Varnish, which does not appear in the document and is we desire to allow one more spot color of the document to come through to our device.
+For Colors="Cyan, Magenta, Yellow, Black, Orange, Violet, Varnish" -dMaxSpots=4 -sOutputICCProfile=My\60 he desired outcome.
+Note that it is up to the device or through the use of -sNamedProfile (see below) to involve the setting of any ver, if an All color value is encountered in the document, the Varnish component will have its value set as will the Orange and Violet ver Varnish is encountered in the document the Varnish component will be used for the values).
 The All value is typically used for placing Finally, note that if an NCLR ICC profile is specified and ICCOutputColors is not used, then a set of default names will be used for the profile.
-These names are given as ICC_COLOR_N for the Nth non-CMYK channel.
+These names are given as ICC\COLOR\N for the Nth non-CMYK channel.